Wickremesinghe wins parliamentary vote to be Sri Lanka's new president | Politics

 Wickremesinghe wins parliamentary vote to be Sri Lanka's new president

-The other main candidate, ruling party lawmaker Dullas Alahapperuma, was more acceptable to the protesters and the opposition but did not have any top-level governance experience in a country with barely any dollars for imports and desperately in need of an IMF bailout.
-The 225-member parliament gave 134 votes to Wickremesinghe and 82 to Alahapperuma.
-A third candidate, Anura Kumara Dissanayaka, got just three votes.
+Alahapperuma, although more acceptable to the protesters and the opposition, does not have any top-level governance experience in a country with barely any dollars for imports and desperately in need of an IMF bailout.
+"I accept the decision of parliament," he said.

 - Country: